tjacques-oui/Malta2_Constellation/README.md

 ### Overview

-Wraps the existing `MaltaMultiDAQ` C++ binary (ROOT/TApplication-based readout of the MALTA planes) and an optional Corryvreckan-based online monitor, managing only the **lifecycle** of these two external processes — no DAQ logic is reimplemented.
+Wraps the existing `MaltaMultiDAQ` C++ binary (ROOT/TApplication-based readout of the MALTA planes) and an optional Corryvreckan-based online monitor, Does not send data in constellation but uses the Online Monitor to do it.

 ### FSM State Actions